AKSHAT3272/lab02/README.md

 ## Look at the book you are reading right now.
 Is it an object or a class?
 If it is a class, name some objects.
 If it is an object, name its class.
 objects-xPosition,yPosition,colour
 ## Can an object have several different classes?
 Discuss.
-Yes if the object in the class in public.
+Yes an object can implement as many interfaces as needed